How to Solve "No Valid Sources are Available for this Video" Error

 To wipe your cache and cookies, just follow these easy steps:

-2. Find the option that says something like "clear browsing data" or "history."
+- Find an option means “clear browsing data” or “history.”

-4. Pick the time range you want to nuke (e.g., last hour, last day, or "all time").
+- Pick the time range to clear (like last hour, last day, or “all time”).

 Note: Just a heads-up, clearing your cache and cookies will log you out of pretty much everything.
 It might also get rid of some saved preferences.
-Because of that, it's best to save this move for when you're really having issues with a site.
+You'd best save this move for when you're really having issues with a site.

 3. Try a Different Web Browser or Incognito Mode